|

 1. Set limits

-2. Have a place for everything and everything in it’s place
+2. Have a place for everything and everything in its place

-3. Have and end use in mind
+3. Have an end use in mind

 4. Use it or lose it